GRomeroNaranjo/gpt-toy/README.md

     return lr
 ```

-Then this implementation uses the following hyperparameters for the training loop, where gradient accumulation is integrate effectively too (where when it says that val_data calculation is 100, it means 100 steps or updates, not necessarily batches):
+Then this implementation uses the following hyperparameters for the training loop, where gradient accumulation is integrated effectively  (where when it says that val_data calculation is 100, it means 100 steps or updates, not necessarily batches):
 ```
 full_iterations = 1
 val_data_calculation = 100